-As signs of climate change accumulate, countries around the globe are taking action, yet there is considerable variation in the strictness of the environmental policies implemented.
-Diversity and lack of coordination in regulations across countries can lead to "carbon leakage," meaning that firms decide strategically where to locate their production based on existing environmental policies.
+As signs of climate change accumulate, countries around the globe are taking action, yet the strictness of their environmental policies vary significantly.1 Diversity and lack of coordination in regulations across countries can lead to "carbon leakage," meaning that firms decide strategically where to locate their production based on existing environmental policies.

 Given the heterogeneity in environmental policies across countries, the behavior of multinational firms is especially important for two main reasons.
-First, the cost of shifting polluting activities abroad for multinational firms is low relative to the cost that would be incurred by purely-domestic firms, as they can utilize existing infrastructure.
-Second, multinational firms are an important segment of the global economy; for example, cross-border investment by multinational firms contributed 50% of GDP of OECD countries in 2017 (Navaretti and Venables, 2013; Shapiro and Hanouna, 2019).
-Despite their economic importance, little is known about the extent to which multinational firms allocate polluting activities around the globe in response to environmental policies.
+First, the cost of shifting polluting activities abroad for multinational firms is low relative to the cost that would be incurred by purely domestic firms, as they can utilize existing infrastructure.
+Second, multinational firms are an important segment of the global economy; for example, cross-border investment by multinational firms contributed 50% of the gross domestic product (GDP) of OECD countries in 2017 (Navaretti and Venables, 2013; Shapiro and Hanouna, 2019).2 Despite their economic importance, little is known about the extent to which multinational firms allocate polluting activities around the globe in response to environmental policies.
 Understanding the symbiotic relationship between countries' environmental policies and the production decisions of multinational firms would help policymakers and governments effectively address the emerging challenges from climate change.

-In this article, we study the impact of environmental policies on multinational firms' polluting activities at home or in foreign countries in the 2010s.3 We use firm-level data about their carbon dioxide (CO2) emissions in each country.4 Together with information about the
+In this article, we study the impact of environmental policies on multinational firms' polluting activities both at home and in foreign countries in the 2010s.3 Although several greenhouse gases contribute to climate change, we focus on CO2, a byproduct of industrial production that has the fastest concentration growth in the atmosphere.4 Combining firm-level data about their carbon dioxide (CO2) emissions in each country and information about the country-

-1 For example, the European Commission announced in December 2019 a 30-year plan to transit toward a climate-neutral economy by 2050, called the European Green Deal, and proposed to enact climate law.
+1 For example, the European Commission announced in December 2019 a 30-year plan to move toward a climateneutral economy by 2050, called the European Green Deal, and proposed to enact climate law.
 Other countries, however, are maintaining laxer regulations and failing to meet lower carbon dioxide (CO2) emissions targets set forth in the Paris Agreement of 2015, designed to collectively combat climate change (United Nations Environment, 2019).
 Still others are considering withdrawing from the Paris Agreement altogether.
 The U.S. government announced that the country would pull out of the Paris Agreement, and in November 2019, it submitted formal notification of its withdrawal to the United Nations.
-The Australian government resisted taking action to increase the 2030 target for CO2 emissions even after catastrophic bushfires in early 2020.
+The Australian government resisted taking action to increase the 2030 target for CO2 emissions after catastrophic bushfires in early 2020.

-2 The statistics are based on the outward foreign direct investment positions (stocks), as a percentage of gross domestic product (GDP), at 2017 year-end for OECD countries.
+2 The statistics are based on the outward foreign direct investment positions (stocks), as a percentage of GDP, at 2017 year-end for member countries in the Organisation for Economic Co-Operation and Development (OECD).
 See the OECD International Direct Investment Statistics (database) at https://doi.org/10.1787/idi-data-en.